Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Experimental details

 \subsection{ViZDoom}

-For the ViZDoom experiment we adapt the My Way Home scenario so the goal location (location of the armour) changes between episodes (in the original My Way Home, only the agent location and orientation change between episodes).
+For the ViZDoom experiment we adapt the My Way Home scenario so the goal location (location of the armor) changes between episodes (in the original My Way Home, only the agent location and orientation change between episodes).
 We train on a version of this My Way Home CMDP where the goal location can only be sampled from a set of 4 positions, spread-out evenly in the environment.
 During testing, the goal location can be sampled from 14 different positions (also spread-out roughly evenly in the environment).
 Since the agent cannot move the goal location, this guarantees the testing episodes are in unreachable contexts.

-For our baseline APPO agent, we use the default architecture and hyperparameters from Sample Factory \citep{petrenko2020sf}.
+For our baseline APPO agent, we use the default architecture and hyperparameters from Sample Factory \citep{petrenko_sample_2020}.
 For the separate, pure exploration E3B agent, trained in parallel in Explore-Go, we additionally use the architecture and hyperparameters from \citep{henaff_exploration_2022}.
 We used a maximum pure exploration duration $K=200$, which we chose to be slightly less than half the maximum episode duration (which times-out after 525 steps).
+Both our approach and the baseline use recurrent neural networks to deal with the partial observability of ViZDoom.
+At the end of the exploration phase, the history of the agent is reset (or in the case of APPO, the RNN hidden state), mimicking the situation of the agent starting in that state.

 For the final results we train on 10 seeds (that generate the agent location, orientation and goal location from the 4 possible goal locations during training) and evaluate on the full testing distribution (which consists of all possible agent locations, orientations and goal locations from the 14 possible goal locations during testing).
 We calculate the mean and 95\% confidence interval over 20 seeds by evaluating the agent periodically on 100 episodes in the training and testing contexts.
-The code can be found at \texttt{<redacted for review>}.
+The code can be found at \texttt{https://github.com/MWeltevrede/Explore-Go}.

 The ViZDoom experiments were executed on a computer with an NVIDIA RTX 3070 GPU, Intel Core i7 12700 CPU and 32 GB of memory.
 A single run would take approximately 4 hours.